 In channel terminology, making the distinction between customers and partners may seem like a rhetorical, irrelevant comparison.
-But, in fact, there is an objective difference that goes beyond the level of communication, offered incentives, market segment or geographical location.
+But, in fact, there is an objective difference in defining a vendors revenue generation model that goes beyond the level of communication, offered incentives, market segment or geographical location.

 To better understand what goes into determining such a contrast, you must first step inside the mind of a vendor that has walked down both paths.

-For vendors, implementation of a consistent and fruitful revenue generation model is—more or less—the main objective in B2B success.
-Unsurprisingly, getting to that point is a time-consuming, frustrating and expensive process; an accumulation of trial and error, determination, and the ability to efficiently recognize strategies that failed and functioned.
+For vendors, implementation of a consistent and fruitful revenue generation model is primarily the main objective in B2B success.
+Unsurprisingly, getting to that point is a time-consuming, frustrating and expensive process.
+The process is an accumulation of trial and error, determination, and the ability to efficiently recognize strategies that failed and functioned.